matplotlib/matplotlib/doc/users/navigation_toolbar.rst

     modifier keys 'x', 'y' or 'CONTROL' to constrain the zoom to the x axes, the y axes, or aspect ratio preserve, respectively.

+    With polar plots, the pan and zoom functionality behaves differently.
+The radius axis labels can be dragged using the left mouse button.
+The radius scale can be zoomed in and out using the right mouse button.

 .. image:: ../mpl_data/images/zoom_to_rect.png
    :scale: 100